Naereen/web-sphinx/callme.en.rst

 VoIP (Telephony by the Internet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You could follow this `procedure (in French) <https://wiki.crans.org/VieCrans/UtiliserVoIP#A.2BAMo-tre_appel.2BAOk_depuis_l.27ext.2BAOk-rieur>`_ to call me : call the French fix number +33.9.72.11.32.70 then compose "one four zero four two" when the robot asks you to do it.
+You could follow this `procedure (in French) <https://wiki.crans.org/VieCrans/UtiliserVoIP#A.2BAMo-tre_appel.2BAOk_depuis_l.27ext.2BAOk-rieur>`_ to call me: call the French fix number +33.9.72.11.32.70 then compose "one four zero four two" when the robot asks you to do it.

-You could also try to call me (or to text me) at the `Linphone <http://www.linphone.org/>`_ account : naereen at linphone dot org (" at " = "@", " dot " = ".").
+You could also try to call me (or to text me) at the `Linphone <http://www.linphone.org/>`_ account: naereen at linphone dot org (" at " = "@", " dot " = ".").

 .. note:: Linphone ?